cdeletre/R96ex-restool/README.md

 # How does it work ?

 Important note: after a full installation has been performed the game folder will be approximatly 1.5GB.
-However if you are satisfied with the installion and you game is running fine you can delete the `main` folder which will save about 800 MB.
-However there is no `main.zip` the tool won't be able to restore it when needed.
-You'll have either to copy back a fresh `main` folder or a `main.zip`
+However if you are satisfied with the installion and you game is running fine you can delete the `restool` folder which will save about 800 MB.

 The main steps are: